 - post 8 years at 7.5%

-The Prélèvement Forfaitaire Unique (PFU) – also known as the Flat Tax –was introduced in the Project de Loi de Finances 2018, published on 27th September 2017.
-From this date the PFU applies to the total amount of interest, dividends and capital gains from the sales of shares, received by the taxpayer.
-It also applies to certain gains in withdrawals from assurance vie contracts.
+The Prélèvement Forfaitaire Unique (PFU) – also known as the Flat Tax – was introduced in the Project de Loi de Finances 2018, published on 27th September 2017.
+From this date the PFU applies to the total amount of interest, dividends and capital gains on the sales of shares received by the taxpayer.
+It also applies to certain gains on withdrawals from assurance vie contracts.

 The Flat Tax rate is 30%, made up as follows:

 - a fixed rate of income tax of 12.8%; plus